 2. Create visual images to represent key concepts being taught by using simple clip art or line drawings or symbols.
 Whenever the concept is presented, present the visual symbol also.
 Have students draw the visual symbols in their notes, or provide a one-page handout of drawings representing concepts in the unit for students to cut and paste in their notes or on their study cards.

 3. Color code notes.
 When giving notes, connect a color with specific chapters/units being studied.
-For example, an eight-grade teacher presents the French and Indian War in green overhead marker, and has students write notes using green marker.
+For example, an eighth-grade teacher presents the French and Indian War in green overhead marker and has students write notes using a green marker.
 The next unit may be presented in blue, the next in brown.
 Caution: Avoid using red and green back-to-back, or blue and purple back to back, as students with color deficiencies may not see a difference between the colors.